Pierre-Lannoy/wp-decalog/CONTRIBUTING.md

 As you already know, all events message handled by DecaLog are in English.
 But its interface itself is translatable.

-To start to translate DecaLog interface in your language, jump to the [official GlotPress section for DecaLog](https://translate.wordpress.org/projects/wp-plugins/decalog/) and pick the line for your language…
+To start to translate the DecaLog interface in your language, jump to the [official GlotPress section for DecaLog](https://translate.wordpress.org/projects/wp-plugins/decalog/) and pick the line for your language…

 To find ressources on translations, handbooks, guidelines, etc. your starting point is [The Polyglots Blog](https://make.wordpress.org/polyglots/).
 This blog is the central point of the translators community, either for the core of wordpress, the plugins or the themes.
 There are many interesting things on this blog that I let you discover, but the main documents – the ones I encourage you to read before you start – are: